kyuupichan/kcpp/README.rst

 - _has_include
 - _has_cpp_attribute

-The following are more serious projects:
+The following are serious projects:

 - C++ modules - I've not fully figured out how these work in C++ or how they interact with the preprocessor.
 So unlikely to be tackled until some kind of real frontend exists.
 - precompiled headers - possibly an idea and I suspect largely overlaps with modules.
   Again, Python is a good place to experiment before attempting an implementation in C++.

 Future